sveto-pismo/tools-codeanalysis-netanalyzers/README.md

 Please ensure that your code follows the project's coding standards and is thoroughly tested.

 ## License
-This package is released under the MIT License.
-See the LICENSE.txt file for details.
+This package is released under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for details.